harrislapiroff/overwiki/README.md

 docker-compose up
 ```

-This will create and build the three containers necessary for this application:
+This will create and build the three containers necessary for this application.
+This will take quite a while the first time you run it and may still take a minute or so on consecutive times.

 1. `postgres`: PostgreSQL
 2. `webpack`: Node/Webpack
 3. `web`: Python/Django

+**Note:** Every time the node container starts up it will install any missing dependencies.
+The python container *will not*.
+See **"Running Commands"** below for how to install missing dependencies.

 Once all three containers are running, you can access the application from your web browser at http://localhost:8000/